leto96/nodejs-twilio-sandbox-whatsapp-api/Readme.md

 # Example using Twilio WhatsApp API with NodeJS

-This is a starting exmaple to use [Twilio](https://www.twilio.com/) Sandbox and NodeJS to automaticcaly send/receive and reply WhatsApp messages.
+This is a starting example to use [Twilio](https://www.twilio.com/) Sandbox and NodeJS to automatically send/receive and reply WhatsApp messages.

-Now it is just for testing and dev, but it can be a start point to use not only the Twilio Sandbox, but [paid Twilio API messages](https://www.twilio.com/whatsapp/pricing/br)
+Now it is just for testing and development, but it can be a start point to use not only the Twilio Sandbox, but [paid Twilio API messages](https://www.twilio.com/whatsapp/pricing/br)

 ---
 ## Using with the Sandbox